It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 Finally, consider pruning any trees that are near your home.
 This will hinder squirrels from jumping onto your house or bird feeders.

-Which means the less leverage they have to get to the food sources they desire, usually the easier they will be to rid from your property.
+This means the less leverage they have to get to the food sources they desire, usually the easier they will be to rid from your property.

 So now you are armed with almost 20 different methods to rid your property of squirrels.
 That means you have lots of options to defeat the most stubborn of squirrels on your property.